Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Conclusions

 The role of the more tenuous and large-scale higher-density environments in filaments in affecting star formation has not yet been studied extensively, especially compared to clusters.
 This study creates a technical framework to evaluate resolved star formation and applies it to a medium-size sample (414 galaxies) to study systematic effects of filaments.
 However, our understanding is far from complete.
 We will need both detailed simulations and much larger galaxy samples with better angular resolution as described above.
 Spectroscopy would allow us to pinpoint details of not only the youngest stellar populations (with \Ha, for example) but also older populations through features like the Balmer break and absorption lines to probe the timescales on which filaments influence galaxies.

 Several complementary studies are already near completion.
-For example, an analysis of very high resolution and sensitive MeerKAT \HI spectral cubes of galaxies along the Virgo III filament (Ramatsoku et.~al submitted) as well as an investigation of the molecular gas in several \HI-deficient galaxies with ALMA, NOEMA, and SMA (Castignani et.~al in prep) will help illuminate the effects of filaments on the gas components of galaxies.
+For example, an analysis of very high resolution and sensitive MeerKAT \HI spectral cubes of galaxies along the Virgo III filament as well as an investigation of the molecular gas in several \HI-deficient galaxies with ALMA, NOEMA, and SMA will help illuminate the effects of filaments on the gas components of galaxies.
 By combining comprehensive integrated properties of galaxies in a wide range of local densities around filaments with resolved observations of \Ha, CO, and \HI, we will be able to better understand the range of physical processes operating in the cosmic web.